MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 37. Once the domain setup process is complete and the three DNS records validated successfully for the **Exchange and Exchange Online Protection** service, the **Domains** page will be displayed.
 Verify the **Domain status** is **Healthy** for the **xxxUPNxxx.xxxCustomDomainxxx.xxx** domain, which should now appear in the list of domains.
 This new domain should also be flagged as the Default domain for Adatum.

 38. Holly is not yet ready to implement the new domain in Adatum's Microsoft 365 deployment.
-Therefore, she wants to reset the **xxxxxZZZZZZ.onmicrosoft.com** domain as the default Microsoft 365 domain.
-On the **Domains** page, select the vertical ellipsis (**More actions**) icon to the right of the **xxxxxZZZZZZ.onmicrosoft.com** domain.
-Select **Set as default** that appears in the drop-down menu.
+Therefore, ensure the **xxxxxZZZZZZ.onmicrosoft.com** domain is still listed as the default domain.
+If it is not, select the vertical ellipsis (**More actions**) icon to the right of the domain, and then select **Set as default**.

-39. In the **Set this domain as default?** dialog box that appears, select the **Set as default** button.
-This domain should now appear as the Default domain in **Domains** page.

-40. Remain logged into the LON-DC1 VM with both **Microsoft Edge** and **Windows PowerShell** left open.
+39. Remain logged into the LON-DC1 VM with both **Microsoft Edge** and **Windows PowerShell** left open.
 You will return to LON-DC1 in a later lab that performs identity synchronization.

 # End of  Lab 1